Rated: It's a start

 Its labour rating is 'it's a start'.
 Almost none of its supply chain is certified by labour standards which ensure worker health and safety, living wages or other labour rights.
-It received a score of 71-80% in the Fashion Transparency Index.
-It publishes detailed information about its supplier policies, audit and remediation processes.
-It publishes a detailed list of suppliers in the final stage of production, some information about the second and first stages of production and detailed information about the findings of supplier audits.
-It publishes detailed information about forced labour, gender equality or freedom of association.
+It received a score of 61-70% in the 2021 Fashion Transparency Index.
+There is no evidence it implements practices to support diversity and inclusion in its supply chain.
 It has a project to improve wages in its supply chain however there is no evidence it ensures payment of a living wage in most of its supply chain.
-It discloses some policies to protect suppliers and workers in its supply chain from the impacts of COVID-19 but implementation is uncertain.
+It discloses some policies to protect suppliers and workers in its supply chain from the impacts of COVID-19.

 Its animal rating is 'it's a start'.
-It has a formal animal welfare policy aligned with Five Freedoms.
+It has a formal animal welfare policy aligned with Five Freedoms and has some clear mechanisms to implement.
 It uses leather and exotic animal hair.
-It uses down accredited by the Responsible Down Standard.
 It states that it sources wool from non-mulesed sheep.
-It does not use fur, angora or exotic animal skin.
-It traces some animal products to the first stage of production.
+It uses down certified by the Responsible Down Standard.
+It does not use fur, exotic animal skin or angora.
+It traces some animal product to the first stage of production.

 H&M is rated 'It's a start' overall.